Board & Secretariat

-Mitchell is currently undertaking studies in Aquaculture and Environmental Sciences and is currently working as an Abalone hatchery technician.
-He has a passion for social media and currently sits on our Board and Social-media strategy group.
-He has been an active member of the Friends of Deep Creek since 2010.
+Mitchell is undertaking studies in Aquaculture and Environmental Sciences and is currently working as an Abalone hatchery technician.
+He has a passion for social media and currently leads our digital communications, and is an active member of the Board.
+Mitchell has been a proactive member of the Friends of Deep Creek since 2010.

 Tricia has worked in the conservation and volunteering field for over 30 years.
 She is the President of the Friends of Brookfield Conservation Park and a Committee Member with the Mid Murray Landcare Group and the Friends of Kingston House.

 The Secretariat provides secretarial and administrative services to Friend of Parks Inc. At present the Volunteer Programs Unit provides this service using both paid and volunteer staff.

 Manager, Volunteer and Visitor Programs Unit